 Carolyn began her teaching career at Orono Junior High School in Orono, Maine, where she taught language arts.
 Later, she was hired at Mount View High School, in Thorndike, Maine, where she developed the ninth grade English curriculum as well as electives in Creative Writing and a seminar class in the humanities.
 Highlights of her career include being a semi-finalist for Maine Teacher of the Year, a three-week Fulbright Memorial Fund trip to Japan, a six-week Fulbright-Hays Seminar in Morocco, two three-week Primary Source trips to China, and a four-week Fulbright-Hays Special Projects trip to Japan.
 During this last trip she followed in the footsteps of the famous haiku poet Basho on his journey through northern Japan, inspiring her to keep a travel journal and compose haiku, which eventually became the haibun, Not One Thing: Following Matsuo Basho’s Narrow Road to the Interior.

 Carolyn began to pursue her writing career once her children were teenagers, receiving her Master of Fine Arts degree in Creative Writing from Goddard College.
 She has published poems in a variety of places such as Puckerbrush Review, Off the Coast, Anthology of the Live Poets Society, the Bangor Daily News, Kyoto Journal, Clockworks, The Aurorean, A Parallel Uni-Verse, and The Cafe Review.
 Her poem “Regeneration” was selected for Take Heart: A Conversation in Poetry, edited by Wesley McNair, and two of her poems were cited in writing contests sponsored by Maine Writers and Publishers Alliance.
 She was a member of the Board of Directors of the Live Poets Society for several years and has done readings in various venues in midcoast Maine.
 She has twice participated in the Belfast Poetry Festival, paired with artist Kathy Pollard in 2011 and with artists Diane Green Hebert and Victoria Pittman in 2014 (You-tube video can be seen at: https://www.youtube.com/channel/UC9F3uVGCbN0IIc9ZQcyg67g).
-She has published three books: two full length poetry collections—Always This Falling (2010) and The Place We Become (2015)—and Not One Thing: Following Matsuo Basho’s Narrow Road to the Interior (2013), a haibun that weaves prose, haiku, and photography.
+She has published four books: tthree full length poetry collections—Always This Falling (2010) and The Place We Become (2015) and The Riddle of Yes (2019)—and Not One Thing: Following Matsuo Basho’s Narrow Road to the Interior (2013), a haibun that weaves prose, haiku, and photography.

 Contact Carolyn at email@example.com.